 3. For all other types use Professional Bonsai Soil.

-- New Container – New container should be clean and dry.
+- New Container – The new container should be clean and dry.
 Don’t try to reuse the old one because it would not be big enough.
-Use larger container that complements your bonsai in size, shape and color.
+Use a larger container that complements your bonsai in size, shape, and color.

-- Mesh– You will need plastic mesh for covering the drainage holes of the bonsai container.
+- Mesh– You will need a plastic mesh to cover the drainage holes of the bonsai container.
 Window screen can also be used.
-I use Drainage Hole Covers from Bonsai Boy nursery that I bought online.
+I use Drainage Hole Covers from Bonsai Boy Nursery which I bought online.

 - Bonsai Wire Cutters – You will need to cut wire with these.